Ultrasound fellowship program

 Length of Training

-The fellowship will be twelve months in length.
-The start date is negotiable, but will typically begin on or about 1 July of each year.
+The fellowship is twelve months in length.
+The start date is negotiable but typically begins on July 1.

 Applicant Qualifications